mabsimms/build2017demo/src/deploy-cluster/README.md

 (`deploy-swarm-cluster.sh`) can be run the Azure CLI tools need to be installed, and valid login token obtained.

-This script is based on the Azure documentation (https://docs.microsoft.com/en-us/azure/container-service/container-service-deployment) [Container Service Deployment].
+This script is based on the Azure documentation for [Container Service Deployment](https://docs.microsoft.com/en-us/azure/container-service/container-service-deployment).

 ```bash
 # Ensure that Python and PIP are installed